top of page

 Attract Worm Castings to your Garden (4 Step Cardboard Box Method)

-Worm castings are one of the best fertilisers that you can have in your garden.
+Worm castings are one of the best fertilizers that you can have in your garden.

-Worm castings are considered black gold because they replicate the very best of soil nature has to provide, in terms of rich nutrition, beneficial bacteria, and fungi.
+Worm castings are considered black gold because they replicate the very best of the soil nature has to provide in terms of rich nutrition and beneficial bacteria and fungi.

 To understand the benefits of worm castings, I recommend you see my article here first:

-One of the main focuses in Permaculture is to make connections with nature by using animals or insects to do your work, which benefits you and them.
+One of the main focuses of Permaculture is to connect with nature by using animals or insects to do your work, which benefits you and them.

 What is the cardboard box method?

-Worms eat through dead organic matter, and that's exactly what cardboard is.
-So the idea is to lure worms to your garden by providing them with cardboard.
+Worms eat through dead organic matter, which is precisely what cardboard is.
+So, the idea is to lure worms to your garden by providing them with cardboard.

 Even better is that worms can carry up to 15 eggs at a time.
-Worms can lay more eggs after just 4 months old.
+Worms can lay more eggs after just four months old.

 Step 1